bevyengine/bevy/release-content/migration-guides/gltf_coordinate_conversion.md

 are "+Z forward", while Bevy's are "-Z forward" (although not all glTF files follow the standard).

+Coordinate conversion remains disabled by default - if you haven't enabled it then your glTFs will work the same as before.

 ## Node Conversion

 `GltfConvertCoordinates` has a new `rotate_nodes` option.
 Enabling this option